hamidgasmi/training.computerscience.cloud.aws/README.md

 		- It shares its table's read/writting modes: privisioned or on-demand
 		- It shares the RCU and WCU values for the main table
 		- It allows performing strongly consistent and eventually consistent reads on the table
+	- The table’s SK is always projected into the index
 	- ![E.g.,](https://blog.h4.nz/media/DynamoDB/LSI.png)
 - Global Secondary Index (GSI):
 	- It can be created at any point after the table is created
 	- It can use different PK and SK
+	- It's separated from its table:
+		- It doesn't share the data with its table
+		- Its data is replicated asynchronously from its table => latency
+		- It doesnt' support Strong consistent read
+		- It has its own setting: RCU/WCU; Auto-scalling WC and RC
 		- It has its own RCU and WCU values
+- Use cases:
+	- We have a different type of access pattern not supported by table's PS or PS and SK

 </details>